 Gefahrenhinweise (EU): H303-H360

 May be harmful if swallowed.
 May damage fertility or the unborn child.

 Obtain special instructions before use.
+Call a POISON CENTER/doctor if you feel unwell.
 IF exposed or concerned: Get medical advice/attention.